KubeBlocks

 Task history records lifecycle and scaling changes so teams can confirm what happened before handing the cluster back to application users.

-• Review Start, Stop, Restart, and Vertical Scaling from one operational timeline.
+• Review Start, Stop, Restart, and scaling actions from one operational timeline.

 • Use task status as evidence that a Milvus day-2 action completed successfully.